hectorcorrea/fedora4/af/af_for_relational_heads.md

     <http://libraries.psu.edu/catalog/book1>        <pages>   <http://libraries.psu.edu/catalog/book1/page1>
     <http://libraries.psu.edu/catalog/book1>        <pages>   <http://libraries.psu.edu/catalog/book1/page2>

-Predicates (fields) should also be URIs so that things like `title` are not ambigous.
+Predicates (fields) should also be URIs so that things like `title` are not ambiguous.
 For example we could have something like `<http://dublincode.org/metadata/title>` instead of `<title>`

 A triple is roughly the equivalent of a cell (row/column) in a relational database (See http://workingontologist.org, page 31)